inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 do shared computations in a more efficient way and it also makes parallel computation possible.

-As stated above the radio module utilizes multiple submodules to further split its task.
-This design decision makes it more extensible and customizable.
+To maintain modularity, the radio module delegates many of is functions to submodules.
 The following sections describe the parts of the radio model.

 Antenna Models